digimokan/ans_role_config_xdg_user_dirs/.github/README.md

 * Create the traditional XDG User Directories ('Documents', 'Pictures, 'Desktop', etc) for a user.
-* Configure the settings-files that many applications look for to access the XDG User Directories.
+* Configure the XDG settings files that many applications look for to access the XDG User Directories.

 ## Supported Operating Systems